 For companies, we offer an Enterprise version of BuildBuddy that contains advanced features like OIDC Auth, API access, and more.

-There are three ways to run BuildBuddy on-prem:
+There are four ways to run BuildBuddy on-prem:

 Bazel Run: get the source and run a simple